-2.1.2 Land Planning
+2.2.1 Land Planning

 According to residential growth projections completed during the 2022 Recreation Impact Fee Update Study, residential building permits increased from 23 in 2000 to 100 in 2021.
 Looking ahead, it is projected that Cicero will receive 1,615 new residential building permit applications over the next 10-year period, resulting in an estimated additional population of 3,893 people.
-Most of this development is expected to be to the east and west of Morse Reservoir (Figure 3).
+Most of this development is expected to be to the east and west of Morse Reservoir.
+Given the fact Cicero is preparing for additional growth, Figure 3 represents the full planning area for this Parks and Recreation Master Plan.